 - There are no restrictions in place or collateral required

-- No personal guarantee is required, either
+- No personal guarantee is required (unless you commit fraud)

 - We are a reputable company with an A+ & 5-star rating